JosephBARBIERDARNAL/streamlitSHARE/README.md

 ### Data app project for the [SHARE study](https://share-eric.eu).

 Goal: simplify the technical problems encountered by researchers working on the SHARE data.
+Description of the project below.

 # Application Streamlit pour l'exploration de données issues de la *[Survey of Health, Ageing and Retirement in Europe](http://www.share-project.org/home0.html)* (SHARE)